Monday, February 28, 2011

 Directions:

-Spoon mixture into a small bowl ( spray with oil spray) and allow to set for about 10 minutes.
+spoon the mixture into a small bowl (spray with oil spray to prevent sticking) and allow to set for about 10 minutes.

 Spoon cooked polenta into a small bowl and allow to sit until molded ( about 10 minutes)

 Unmold by inverting bowl onto a plate and serve.
-Makes about 5 slices
+Makes about 5 thick slices

 I love your comments, please leave one by clicking "comments" in the green box under this recipe